Phyllis Diller: Influence and legacy

 A New York Times remembrance noted that Diller's flamboyant look is echoed in Lady Gaga's concert attire and that Eddie Murphy also punctuated jokes with a loud laugh, in a style reminiscent of Diller's persona.

 Diller was an outspoken proponent of plastic surgery at a time when cosmetic procedures were secretive.
 Her public admission to having several facelifts, nose jobs and other procedures added promotional and comedic value to her act.
 She told Bob Hope in 1971 that she had had a facelift because "I got sick and tired of having the dog drag me out to the yard and bury me."
 The American Academy of Cosmetic Surgery gave her an award for bringing plastic surgery "out of the closet."

 In 2003, after hearing of the donation of Archie Bunker's chair to the Smithsonian Institution, Diller opened her doors to the National Museum of American History.
 She offered them some of her most iconic costume pieces, as well as her gag file, a steel cabinet with 48 file drawers with more than 50,000 jokes she had written on index cards during her career.
 In 2011, the Albert H. Small Documents Gallery at the National Museum of American History displayed Diller's file and some of the objects that became synonymous with her comedic persona—an unkempt wig, wrist-length gloves, cloth-covered ankle boots, and a bejeweled cigarette holder.

+Portrayal

+In 1999, Diller was played by Karri Turner in the JAG episode "Ghosts of Christmas Past" which took place Christmas Eve 1969.